umbraco/UmbracoDocs/Reference/Using-Ioc/index-v9.md

 If you then load the page which uses this template you'll see a heading with "Bar", which we got from our service.

-Note that in order to use our service we also haved to add a using statement for the namespace of the service.
+Note that in order to use our service we also have to add a using statement for the namespace of the service.

 ## Other things you can inject